Neutrino mixing matrix and masses at a particular point of the generalized Fridberg-Lee model: Introduction

-The exact tribimaximal mixing matrix $U_{TBM}$, regardless of the model, fixes the element $(U_{e3})_{TBM}=0$.
-The values of the mixing angles in the mixing matrix $U_{TBM}$ are consistent with the Table \ref{h1}, except $\theta_{13}$.
-The role of a non-zero $\theta_{13}$, or equivalently $U_{e3}$, is numerus.
-It is necessary for CP violation in neutrino oscillations and may be to explain leptogenesis.
-For CP violation, of course, both $\theta_{13}$ and the complex phase $\delta$ should be non-zero.
-Besides, $\theta_{13}\neq0$ will be equivalent to the quark sector that mixing between all three generation is a confirmed result, although the mixing angles in the two sectors are very different.
-It is apparent that Eq.\,(\ref{etbm}) implies the following forms of the neutrino mass matrix in the flavor basis,
+The exact tribimaximal mixing matrix $U_{TBM}$ sets $(U_{e3})_{TBM}=0$ independently of the model.
+The values of the mixing angles in the mixing matrix $U_{TBM}$ agree with the current existing neutrino oscillation parameters except $U_{e3}$.
+The role of a non-zero $\theta_{13}$ or equivalently $U_{e3}$, is numerus.
+It is necessary for CP violation in neutrino oscillations and can explain leptogenesis.
+Of course, for CP violation, both $\theta_{13}$ and the complex phase $\delta$ should be non-zero.
+Moreover, $\theta_{13}\neq0$ corresponds to the quark sector since the mixing between the three generations is a confirmed result, although the mixing angles in the lepton sectors are very small in comparison to the quark sector.
+It is obvious that Eq.\,(\ref{etbm}) implies the following forms of the neutrino mass matrix in the flavor basis,

 where $m_i~(i=1,2,3)$ are the neutrino mass eigenvalues.
-Therefore with respect to the second term in Eq.\,(\ref{em3}), this form of neutrino mass matrix is called democratic matrix \cite{demo1}.
-Democratic matrix is a phenomenological Dirac neutrino mass model with $S(3)_L\times S(3)_R$ flavor symmetry.
-Democratic basis is adopted to produce a flavor-democratic mass matrix in which all matrix elements are equal.
-In this basis, the $S_3$ operations generate the permutations of three objects, for example, the exchange of the first and second indices.
-The invariance under such transformations require the universal size of couplings for three generations if they belong to a three-dimensional representation of $S_3$ and the Higgs field is in the singlet.
+The second term in Eq.\,(\ref{em3}) is noteworthy.
+This form of neutrino mass matrix is called the democratic matrix \cite{demo1}.
+Democratic matrix is a phenomenological model of Dirac neutrino mass with $S(3)_L\times S(3)_R$ flavor symmetry.
+A democratic basis is adopted to produce a flavor--democratic mass matrix in which all elements of the matrix are equal.
+In this basis, the $S_3$ operations generate the permutations of three objects, e.g., the exchanging the first and second indices.
+Invariance under such transformations requires the universal size of the three-generation couplings when belonging to a three-dimensional representation of $S_3$ and the Higgs field is in the singlet.